Hal Block: Fame

 By 1952, What's My Line? had become one of the highest-rated shows on television, and major publications praised Block's work.
 Irv Kupcinet of the Chicago Sun-Times called him the "freshest new personality in TV."
 Sid Shalit of the New York Daily News called Block "effervescent."
 Vogue magazine said, "People are laughing at Hal Block."
 The Chicago Tribune called Block "a golden boy on TV".
 The Philadelphia Inquirer called Block's humor "impish buffoonery."

-Block had made the difficult leap from the obscurity of working as writer to becoming a hugely popular television figure in a very short period of time.
+Block had made the leap from the obscurity of working as writer to becoming a popular television figure in a short period of time.

 As a writer Block had worked in anonymity.
 "For years nobody recognized me, not even the comedians I wrote for," he said.
 The show had made Block famous overnight and he admitted enjoying it, "Don't think I mind this being recognized, for I love it."
-However, Bill Todman, the show's producer, said "Hal was never able to live with the idea of being a celebrity."
+Nonetheless, Bill Todman, the show's producer, said "Hal was never able to live with the idea of being a celebrity."